Anglican Diocese of the Trinity: History

 At the episcopal synod of the Church of Nigeria (Anglican Communion), held on September 23, 2021, the Rt.
 Rev. Olukayode Adebogun was elected the second diocesan bishop of the Anglican Diocese of the Trinity to replace the retired Bishop Amos Fagbamiye (who retired in March 2021 at age 72).
-He was enthroned as the bishop on November 20, 2021, as the Diocesan.
+He was enthroned as the diocesan bishop on November 20, 2021.

 Structure

 The diocese is divided into twelve archdeaconries and districts led by archdeacons, Eight in the United States and four in Canada.
 These archdeaconry represent thirty five American states and 10 Canadian provinces.
 The diocese comprises 80 parishes: 65 in the United States and twenty five in Canada.
 The diocesan bishop is Olukayode Adebogun.